chnm/thatcamp-org/wp-content/plugins/custom-meta-widget/readme.txt

 3. Comparison of options between the standard and Custom Meta Widget.

 == Changelog ==
+= 1.5.1 =
+* Fixed the "show custom link" functionality.
+My bad.

+= 1.5.0 =
+* Some formatting changes to bring closer alignment with the current vanilla WordPress Meta Widget.
+* Added ability for links added to the meta widget by other themes/plugins as introduced in 4.4 via `wp_meta()`.
+* Added compatibility with some new filters introduced since the last major update.
+* General code clean-up and modernization.

 = 1.4.8 =
 * Updated deprecated __construct() method
 * Thank you to [dsmiller](https://wordpress.org/support/topic/updated-constructor?replies=4#post-8147479)